necx512/BloodHound-MCP-AI/README.md

 ## Model Context Protocol (MCP) Server for BloodHound

 BloodHound-MCP is a powerful integration that brings the capabilities of Model Context Procotol (MCP) Server to BloodHound, the industry-standard tool for Active Directory security analysis.
-This integration allows you to leverage Claude AI to analyze BloodHound data using natural language, making complex Active Directory attack path analysis accessible to everyone.
+This integration allows you to analyze BloodHound data using natural language, making complex Active Directory attack path analysis accessible to everyone.

 > 🥇 **First-Ever BloodHound AI Integration!**
 > This is the first integration that connects BloodHound with AI through MCP, [originally announced here](https://www.linkedin.com/posts/mor-david-cyber_bloodhound-ai-cybersec-activity-7310921541213470721-N390).